smg7d/canary/README.md

 # to do list
 - get a basic praw call working (done!)
 - create a sql database, correctly modeled
+    -create a regular database for posts, post scores -create a table for comments, comment scores -create a transitive closure table
 - create pipeline to populate training dataset
 - examine the dataset
 - determine how to predict hot risers